-Hair Expo is NEXT MONTH!
+Hair Expo is NEXT WEEKEND!
 The excitement is flowing in the lead up to the Festival of Hair, so we decided to get in touch with some of the industry’s most revered educators who are bringing their expert tips, tricks and skills to share with hair professionals at Hair Expo 2019.
 We can’t wait to see these superstars in action!
 Get your ticket now to soak up world-class learnings that can help you expand your skill set and provide the best services for your clients.
 See what they have to say about their upcoming education sessions below.

 Sharon Blain is hairdressing royalty, having been perfecting her skills for over five decades.
 A globally acclaimed educator, Sharon’s programs cover the entire spectrum of long hair prowess.